tianyuanzoe/autogluon-assistant/README.md

 The web UI enables users to upload datasets, configure Autogluon-Assistant runs with customized settings, preview data, monitor execution progress, view and download results, and supports secure, isolated sessions for concurrent users.

 #### To run the Autogluon Assistant Web UI:
-Navigate to the project directory and run the app:

 ````
-cd src/autogluon_assistant/ui && streamlit run app.py
+aga ui

+# OR

+# Launch Web-UI on specific port e.g. 8888
+aga ui --port 8888

 ````

-The Autogluon Assistant Web UI should now be accessible in your web browser at `http://localhost:8501`
+Autogluon Assistant Web UI should now be accessible in your web browser at `http://localhost:8501`

 #### Add GPT4 Model to the LLM Option:
 If you’d like to add additional GPT4 model to the language model (LLM) dropdown: